-Employn nent contract Supplemer ntary pension scheme Indemnities or benefits actually or potentially due upon termination or change of duties Indemnities relating to non-compete clause Yes No Yes No Yes No Yes No Eric Hémar Chairman and CEO Start of term of office: 2010 End of term of office: 2022 Х X Х Х Christophe Satin Deputy CEO Start of term of office: 2013 End of term of office: 2022 X (1) X X (2) Х
+Employn nent contract Supplemer ntary pension scheme actually o s or benefits or potentially rmination or nge of duties es relating to npete clause Yes No Yes No Yes No Yes No Eric Hémar Chairman and CEO Start of term of office: 2010 End of term of office: 2022 Х X Х Х Christophe Satin Deputy CEO Start of term of office: 2013 End of term of office: 2022 X (1) X X (2) Х

 (1) Christophe Satin co-founded ID Logistics in 2001.
 When he was first appointed in 2010 as representative of Immod, director, he had already been an ID Logistics employee for nine years.
-His employment contract contains no special clause for severance pay in the event of dismissal.
+His employment contract, which is permanent, contains a three-month notice clause and does not contain any clauses related to specific severance payments.
 However, his employment contract does entitle him to a pension based on his length of service with the Group.

-Effective May 1, 2015, the Company took out a senior executive loss of employment insurance policy for Christophe Satin, which guarantees him 80% of his contractual income for a period of 18 months.
+[2] Effective May 1, 2015, the Company took out a senior executive loss of employment insurance policy for Christophe Satin, which guarantees him 80% of his contractual income for a period of 18 months.